vesoft-inc/nebula-console/README.md

 - Download the binaries on the [Releases page](https://github.com/vesoft-inc/nebula-console/releases)

-- Add execute permissions to the binary
+- Add execute permissions to the binary file of NebulaGraph

 - Connect to your Nebula Graph services: